stanford-cs324/winter2022/lectures/introduction.md

 - N-gram models are useful for short context lengths in conjunction with another model (acoustic model for speech recognition or translation model for machine translation).
 - Neural language models are statistically efficient but computationally inefficient.
-- Over time, training large neural networks have become feasible enough that neural language models have become the dominant paradigm.
+- Over time, training large neural networks has become feasible enough that neural language models have become the dominant paradigm.

 ## Why does this course exist?